sharetribe/flex-docs/src/docs/operator-guides-pages/how-to-edit-pages/index.md

 As soon as you save the changes of the page, you can click the link to visit the page to check the new changes or, if you already have the page open somewhere, reload the page to see the changes.
-In the demo environment the changes will be reflected immediately.
-In the production environment it will take 5 minutes to see the changes reflected.
+In the Test environment the changes will be reflected immediately.
+In the Live environment it will take 5 minutes to see the changes reflected.
 This is due to the page’s [cache](<https://en.wikipedia.org/wiki/Cache_(computing)>).